 Qualitative data.
 Are you young or old?
 What is the threshold that divides?
-OK Boomer?
-Again, a choice is made.
+We make choices to define categories.

 We also have quantification of qualitative concepts if we agree to measures and constructs.

-Strongly disagree (-2), disagree (-1), neutral (0), agree (1), strongly agree (2).
-Gender binary (female=1, male=0).
+- Strongly disagree (-2), disagree (-1), neutral (0), agree (1), strongly agree (2). - Gender binary (female=1, male=0).

 Qualitative tends to work better for ideographic and quantitative for nomothetic explanations though this does not have to be the case.

-For the term paper, you will be developing a research proposal based on the material covered in this class.
+For the term paper in this course, you will be developing a research proposal based on the material covered in this class.
 This is a brief introduction to the idea of research proposals.